-Table 2-3.
-Propaq MD Quick Access Keys
+Table 3: X Series Quick Access Keys

-Quick access key Description Stop Acquisition Stops acquisition of 12-lead data.
-Patient Information Allows you to enter information to accompany 12-lead data: patient name, age, gender, and ID.
-Row Up Allows you to move to the previous row when entering patient information.
-Row Down Allows you to move to the next row when entering patient information.
-12-Lead Review Reviews all your 12-lead captured data.
-12-Lead Review Next Goes to the next page of the 12-lead snapshot you are reviewing.
-12-Lead Staggered Print Allows you to print 12-Lead ECG data in four staggered 2.5 second segments.
-Transmit 12 Transmits 12-lead data.
+Quick access key Description 12-Lead Staggered Print Allows you to print 12-Lead ECG data in four staggered 2.5 second segments.
+Transmit Transmits 12-lead data.
 Exit 12-Lead Exits the 12-lead monitoring screen.
 Stat Set Sets all alarm limits relative to the patient's current vital signs.
 Alarm Cancel Pauses (suspends) alarm audio.
 Limits Displays the current alarm settings.
-Disarm Sisarm Safely discharges the defibrillator internally.
+Disarm Safely discharges the defibrillator internally.
 No energy is delivered to the patient.
 IBP Setup Brings up the IBP Control Panel for the corresponding channel (P1, P2, or P3).
+IBP Zero P1 → 0 ← Zeroes the IBP transducer for the corresponding channel (P1, P2, or P3).
+ResQCPR Allows you to switch from the CPR dashboard to the ResQCPR dashboard when the ResQCPR system is in use with the unit.